PacificCommunity/ofp-sam-proper/github.md

    cognitive load, catch accidental errors, and guide the next steps in the exploratory analysis.

 2. Strengthen **reproducibility**.
+Compared to traditional Penguin directories, GitHub repositories tend to contain *only the required files* and be *clearly organized*, representing an analysis that is more likely to *run on any machine*.
 Any team member can clone a copy of the repository on their laptop and check if the analysis runs.

 3. Facilitate **collaboration**.
 GitHub provides tools and workflows to help team members work together on a specific analysis.